-WS-RM is enabled in an Artix configuration file either at the bus-level or a specific WSDL port level.
+WS-RM can be enabled in an Artix configuration file either at the bus-level or a specific WSDL port level.
 Port-specific configuration overrides bus-specific configuration.

 To enable WS-RM for a specific bus, use the following setting: